ProlificsPanther/LoginTemplate/README.md

 # What this repository contains
 This repository contains two branches named as V1 and V2.
 V1 is based on a simple Bootstrap 3 and V2 is based on Bootstrap 4.
 Switch branches to get the details.
-How to reach different branches
+How to reach different branches, click on Branches on the above table head which will be present on the left.

 ![](LoginTemplate.PNG)